TravelMapping/HighwayData/hwy_data/COL/colrn/README.md

 * 50's east end in Guasca may be wrong.
 * 5008A [is signed](https://www.google.com/maps/@5.0013129,-74.4729945,3a,24.1y,268.69h,87.4t/data=!3m6!1e1!3m4!1s-RnFW6IQVlLLbrTLciHTdw!2e0!7i16384!8i8192?entry=ttu) all the way west to Villeta.
 It's not clear if it reaches 50, however, as it is not shown on maps.
 * 50A is signed from [Murillo](https://www.google.com/maps/@4.8738843,-75.1593027,3a,29.9y,116.77h,74.71t/data=!3m6!1e1!3m4!1sQyvnP-AgCiRmY1ricXjtfA!2e0!7i16384!8i8192?entry=ttu) to [5008A near Albán](https://www.google.com/maps/@4.8977584,-74.4474453,3a,24.1y,247.37h,89.15t/data=!3m6!1e1!3m4!1su0yTaJKCNHlHnn8nM31r7g!2e0!7i16384!8i8192?entry=ttu).
 It's possible that it's been extended from Murillo to 50 after construction.
+* 55CND is signed as part of 55.
+There seem to be no reference posts on (old) 55 thru Briceño.
 * 56's west end in Medellín may be wrong.
 * 56's east end in La Palma may be wrong.
 * 56BY01 [is signed](https://www.google.com/maps/@5.0111831,-73.4288315,3a,24.2y,184.43h,76.58t/data=!3m6!1e1!3m4!1sRYQhRW0RVbgscYJ6JsZCMA!2e0!7i16384!8i8192?entry=ttu) like a national route, but sources show it as a departmental route.